At least 39 people have been killed in wildfires in Portugal and Spain, according to officials from both countries.

-At least 71 people in Portugal have been injured, with 14 of those in serious condition, said Patricia Gaspar, a spokeswoman for the Portuguese National Authority for Civil Protection.
+At least 63 people in Portugal have been injured, with 16 of those in serious condition, Patricia Gaspar, a spokeswoman for the Portuguese National Authority for Civil Protection (ANPC), told CNN.

 A firefighter who was called in to help battle the flames is among those seriously ill.

 “This country has been plagued with the largest wave of fires since 2006,” Portugal’s Prime Minister Antonio Costa said Monday evening.
 “This is a moment of mourning, of showing our condolences to the families of the victims.”